Frequently Asked Questions

 Connection Session

-During this first session, I will be interested to hear your reasons for seeking counselling, what you are looking for and what your hopes are for any sessions we have together.
+During this first Connection Session, I will be interested to hear your reasons for seeking counselling, what you are looking for and what your hopes are for any sessions we have together.
 If you have had therapy before, you might also want to talk about what worked and what didn't work for you.
 Again, you will have the opportunity to ask me any questions.
 I will also need to ask you some basic questions about your circumstances and we will cover practical things such as confidentiality and its limits in more detail.
-I am currently offering this at a reduced cost of £35.

 Finally, I want to add that I know how daunting it can feel to reach out for counselling, particularly the sense of not knowing where to start or what to expect, but if you are reading this, remember that you have already taken the first step ... and also know that I will offer you a safe, warm and welcoming space for whatever it is that you bring.